 DRAWING OUT THE VOTE

-Voters came out in historic numbers in 2020-21!
-Drawing Out The Vote mobilized voters and the creative sector all across Georgia, including through events, performances, campaigns, and actions at voting locations, drop boxes, and many other venues!
-Our work impacted more than 75,000 voters, including bringing new, young, and irregular voters to the polls in record-breaking numbers, as well as creative sector organizations and groups throughout the state.
-And now our work continues, so stay tuned for upcoming news!
+Drawing Out The Vote mobilizes voters and the creative sector through events, performances, campaigns, and actions at voting locations, drop boxes, community centers, cultural spaces, and many other venues!
+Our work impacted more than 275,000 voters in the most recent election, including bringing new, young, and irregular voters to the polls in record-breaking numbers and activating creative sector organizations, artists, and groups throughout the state.
+And now our work continues!

 Where To Get A Peachbutton